stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_controller/action.md

 to reimplement with the required behavior.
 Alternative strategies not requiring subclassing allow to register a callback that is executed when the action is triggered.
-Differently from a Command, the Action is more liberal in performing UI operations, such as showing a dialog.
-Commands generally tend to act exclusively on Models, because they might be part of the Model interaction strategy.
+Differently from a Command, the Action is more liberal in performing UI operations, such as showing a dialog, while Commands generally act exclusively on Models.

-Actions are also Controllers in nature.
-Different Views accept the same Action and visually represent it in a different way: a MenuBar might represent it as an icon followed by a title; a ToolBar might display just the icon and a tooltip; the application as a whole might not represent it visually at all, and activate it when its keyboard shortcut accelerator is invoked.
+Actions are also both Controllers and visual Models: different Views accept the same Action and visually represent it in a different way.
+For example, a MenuBar might represent it as an icon followed by a title, a ToolBar might display just the icon and a tooltip, and the application as a whole might not represent it visually, but activate it when its keyboard shortcut accelerator is invoked.
 Information about the visual aspect of the Action are contained in the Action itself, fulfilling a Model-like role for this information.

+Views supporting Actions are generally a form of visual container (e.g.
+Menubar, Toolbar) and provide an interface to add and remove them.

 ### Practical Example